Help Center

 Yes.
 After your first successful data load, Tremula caches all events locally.
 If you lose internet connection, you'll see the last known data with a banner indicating when it was last updated.
 Meteor shower calendar data is always available offline since it's built into the app.

 During onboarding, Tremula will ask for notification permission.
 If you declined and want to enable it later, go to your iPhone's Settings → Tremula → Notifications and turn on Allow Notifications.
-Tremula sends notifications for significant and major events — strong earthquakes, active aurora, and ISS passes nearby.
+Tremula can send notifications for significant events and alerts, including strong earthquakes, active weather warnings, aurora/space-weather activity, and other notable Earth or sky events.

 The Kp index measures global geomagnetic activity on a scale of 0–9.
 0 = completely quiet.
 3 = minor activity, aurora near poles.
 5 = geomagnetic storm, aurora to ~50°N. 7+ = severe storm, aurora visible across much of North America and Europe.
 NOAA updates this number every 3 hours.